 - No more than two information tables per month/per employer

 - Information Tabling will be restricted to designated areas and the assigned table cannot be relocated without prior approval from the Career Center

-- No marketing materials should be left behind
+- No marketing materials should be left behind or distributed around campus

 - Information Tabling must not extend beyond twenty (20) feet of the assigned area